imaginerio/omeka-s-docker/README.md

 Omeka-S in Docker containers

-Install Docker and Docker-compose on your host.
+Install Docker and Docker-compose on your host (can be a physical or virtual machine).

 Download the file "docker-compose.yml".